 This week we explore the perils that can ambush us on our creative path.
 Because creativity is a spiritual issue, many of the perils are spiritual perils.
-In this week's material we will learn to recognize the toxic patterns we cling to that block our creative flow.
+In this week's material, tasks, and exercises we search out the toxic patterns we cling to that block our creative flow.